gvwilson/thirdbit/src/fiction/iffy/index.md

 "Hey!"
 She waved both arms.
 Edson waved back and started toward her.
-Iffy slipped off the boulder,
-made her way back to the chair, and got to work.
+Iffy slid clumsily off the boulder, made her way back to the chair, and got to work.